The Great Weapon Battle Master Fighter

 We also don’t have any great answers for AoEs.
 This is more of an issue with martial characters in general than to say a fighter.

 This is a fun build for someone who intends to rush into the frontlines and systematically carve through the enemy’s biggest bad guys.
 You’re going to be fishing for big hits and big damage while taking a fair share of the enemy’s attacks for your team.

 Since we’re not entirely dumping Dexterity we’re still useful even when we’re forced to attack at a range.
 Let’s face it, we’re not always going to be able to hit things with melee, we may as well have a decent backup plan.
 In these scenarios though we should be sure to continue to move towards the enemy while we shoot our longbow or crossbow at them.

 The Battle Master’s maneuvers bring a lot of flavor, utility, and customization to what would otherwise be a fairly stale melee combat build.
 You get plenty of maneuvers to choose from and will have plenty of chances to use them provided that your party capitalizes on your short rest opportunities.

-All-in-all, this is a fun build to use if you’re focused on creating a tanky melee character that can dish-out excellent sustained single target damage while still having the option to provide a bit of combat utility to your allies.
-This is right up my ally, so I hope you enjoy it!
+All-in-all, this is a fun build to use if you’re focused on creating a tanky melee character that can dish out excellent sustained single target damage while still having the option to provide a bit of combat utility to your allies.
+This is right up my alley, so I hope you enjoy it!